natgho-reidin/Selenium-installerX/README.md

 $ ./seleniumInstaller64bit.sh

+# Where is my web drivers?
-# Your drivers in /opt/seleniumdrivers
+Your drivers in /opt/seleniumdrivers